eerotal/Open-Image-Pipeline/plugindev/README.md

 directory and once you are ready to compile the plugin, just run `make`.
 By running `make install` too, you can automatically copy the plugin file to the Open Image Pipeline plugins directory.

+#### NOTICE

+Because Open Image Pipeline uses FreeImage, which is used under the GNU General Public License version 3, plugins also need to use compatible licenses.
+Additionally, plugins must include a copy of the license and a note stating that plugins use FreeImage.
+You should check the FreeImage website for more information about licensing.